Martin Luther King, Jr.

 Key Lecture Points

-• Born on January 15, 1929, Dr. Martin Luther King, Jr. would become the symbolic center of the American Civil Rights Movement in the 1950s and 1960s.
-He played a central role in some of the most significant efforts to roll back discrimination against black Americans and to achieve racial equality in the country.
+- Born on January 15, 1929, Dr. Martin Luther King, Jr. became the symbolic center of the American Civil Rights Movement in the 1950s and 1960s.
+He played a key role in some of the most significant efforts to roll back discrimination against black Americans.
+Through peaceful protest, King sought equality and human rights for African Americans, the economically disadvantaged and all victims of injustice.

-• King’s legacy includes (but is not limited to): the Montgomery Bus Boycott (1955-56), the formation of the Southern Christian Leadership Conference (SCLC) (1957), The Birmingham Anti-Segregation Marches (1963), the March on Washington wherein he gave his famous “I Have a Dream” speech (1963), the passage of the Civil Rights Act of 1964, the March for Voting Rights in Selma, Alabama (1965) and the subsequent passage of the Voting Rights Act of 1965.
+- King’s legacy includes (but is not limited to): the Montgomery Bus Boycott (1955-56), the formation of the Southern Christian Leadership Conference (1957), the Birmingham Anti-Segregation Marches (1963), the March on Washington where he gave his famous “I Have a Dream” speech (1963), the passage of the Civil Rights Act of 1964, the March for Voting Rights in Selma, Alabama (1965) and the subsequent passage of the Voting Rights Act of 1965.

-• The hallmark of King’s tactics of achieving racial justice was the use of nonviolent protest, even in the face of racist violence, to reveal to the nation the injustice that blacks (particularly in the south) were experiencing.
+- The hallmark of King’s strategy for achieving racial justice was the use of nonviolent protest, even in the face of racist violence, to reveal to the nation the injustice that blacks (particularly in the south) were experiencing.
 In this regard, King was influenced by Mohandas Gandhi who preached non-cooperation and nonviolence to achieve Indian independence from Britain.

-• King also achieved fame and success in the fight for civil rights by virtue of his rhetorical and oratory skill.
-An ordained Baptist minister, King combined his religiosity with calls for political action.
+- Also important to King’s success in the fight for civil rights was his rhetorical skill.
+An ordained Baptist minister with a doctorate in theology, King combined his religious beliefs with calls for political action.
 The combination had a galvanizing effect upon the civil rights movement.

-• In 1968, King was assassinated in Memphis, TN where he had been supporting a strike of black garbage workers demanding equal wages and treatment.
+- Fifty years ago, on April 4, 1968, King was assassinated in Memphis, TN where he had been supporting a strike of black garbage workers who were demanding equal wages and treatment.
 He was 39 years old.
 In 1986, the first Martin Luther King Day (a Federal Holiday) was celebrated.

-• It has been five decades since King's death.
+- It has been over 5 decades since King's death.
 How does King continue to influence American society?
+The world?

 More to Explore